-What is the Independent Variable?
+What Is An Independent Variable?

-Example of Independent Variable
+Independent Variable Explained

 We can consider the data as follows for the graph: